projetmbc-tools/for-dev/jinjang/contribute/api/dsl/README.md

     inline: "# ..."
 ~~~

 Finally, the `var` variable is used to define how a "data variable" should be typed into a pattern.
-For example, for the `HTML` flavor, it is `var: "{{ ... }}"` that is specified.
+For example, for the `HTML` flavour, it is `var: "{{ ... }}"` that is specified.

 #### Make a proposal

-There are two possible methods to propose a new flavor.
+There are two possible methods to propose a new flavour.

   1. If you are not familiar with `GitHub`, here are the steps to follow.

-      * Start by compressing the flavor folder to `ZIP` format.
+      * Start by compressing the flavour folder to `ZIP` format.

-      * Send the compressed folder to `projetmbc@gmail.com`, making sure to indicate *"jinjaNG - Contribute - flavor"* as the email subject.
+      * Send the compressed folder to `projetmbc@gmail.com`, making sure to indicate *"jinjaNG - Contribute - flavour"* as the email subject.

   1. If you are familiar with `GitHub`, here are the steps to follow.